twitocode/Tantalum/content/University/Year 1/CS 1JC3/Three Problem Solving Methods.md

 5.  **Quotient rule.**
 6.  **Chain rule.**

+## Software Modules
+A software module has two components:
+1. An **interface** that is a set of services offered by the module to other modules.
+2. An **implementation** that is the software that provides the services in the interface.
+The interface is a little language of services.

 ## Type Classes Example
 A **type class** is a family of types with a common set of functions possibly with some default implementations.
 A type class is defined in Haskell by a **class declaration**: